newrelic/developer-website/STYLE_GUIDE.md

   bio: Thinks documentation is the coolest.
 ```

-Please use the following language keywords where appropriate:
+Use the following language keywords where appropriate:

   - javascript or js
   - jsx